krptn/krypton/README.md

 pip install -e .
 python setup.py build_ext --debug --inplace
 ```
+To rebuild the extension (e.g: you made changes to the code), only run the second command.

 To install the extension and not produce debuging symbols:
 ```shell